Updated: 3-14-2017 | SolarWinds Upgrade Guide

 Determine your VMAN upgrade path.
 If upgrading from an older version, you may need to upgrade to specific versions in steps.
 For example, VMAN 6.0 and higher can directly upgrade to VMAN 7.0.

-For VMAN integrated with an existing Orion Platform:
+For VMAN integrated with VIM or an existing Orion Platform

 Determine your VIM upgrade path, first determining the supported version for VIM with NPM.
 Then use the Upgrade Product Advisor to build your upgrade path using the supported version of NPM with other products.